codio-gcse-2014/c-1-introduction/.guides/sections.md

 ![](.guides/img/flow-if.png)

-It would also be possible in include the entire process, including the for loop or have the loop as a separate flowchart.

 Note how we have used a special shape for the `createBird()` function call.
 This shape denotes something that happens on screen.
-You could just have well used as regular rectangular box  but there are special shapes for different purposes.
+You could just have well used as regular rectangular box but there are special shapes for different purposes, which you can use if you want.

 In a later module, we'll look at flowcharting in more detail.
-There's really not much too it.
+There's really not much to it.